JP211/ToDoIt/README.md

 # ToDoIt
-An ios app - a to do list app that uses SQLite database
+An ios app - a colorful to do list app that uses Realm database